Reach the right on-call responder immediately by calling a phone number

 The greeting that a caller of your number hears when they are calling is by default a combination of your provided greeting and the automatically generated IVR menu, that consists of the different routing options which you have chosen.
 A preview for the entire greeting is generated for you up front.

 You may choose the option Only read this greeting.. to fully customise the greeting to your liking and disable the automated addition of the IVR menu.
 This is useful if you don't want to include the names of your escalation policies in the IVR menu.

 When calling your number, your callers will be able to choose a route using voice or digit input to choose the routing target where they want to be routed to.
 Per default iLert will take every user in the target escalation policy (either directly or from a nested on-call schedule) and call them one after another, while waiting for an agent to accept the incoming call.

 When picking up the call, the agent may decide to accept or decline the call.
 If the agent does not pick up the call or declines, iLert will automatically call the next user in the policy.

 If no user is left and no voicemail has been configured (see below) the caller will hear a message that no one is currently available and the call will be ended.
-The incident that has been created for this incoming call will be escalated once again to the targeted escalation policy using regular incident notification and escalation rules.
+The alert that has been created for this incoming call will be escalated once again to the targeted escalation policy using regular alert notification and escalation rules.